Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Abstract

 \section{Abstract}

-In the area of matching-based market design, existing models using cardinal utilities suffer from two deficiencies: First, the Hylland-Zeckhauser (HZ) mechanism \cite{hylland}, which has remained a classic in economics for one-sided matching markets, is intractable; computation of even an approximate equilibrium is PPAD-complete \cite{VY, HZ-hardness}.
+In the area of matching-based market design, existing models using cardinal utilities suffer from two deficiencies: First, the Hylland-Zeckhauser (HZ) mechanism \cite{hylland}, which has remained a classic in economics for one-sided matching markets, is intractable; computation of even an approximate equilibrium is PPAD-complete \cite{VY,HZ-hardness}.
 Second, there is an extreme paucity of such models.
-This led \cite{HV-NBMM} to define a rich collection of Nash-bargaining-based models for one-sided and two-sided matching markets, in both Fisher and Arrow-Debreu settings, together with implementations using available solvers and very encouraging experimental results.
+This led \cite{HV-NBMM} to define a rich collection of Nash-bargaining-based models for one-sided and two-sided matching markets, in both Fisher and Arrow-Debreu settings, together with very fast implementations using available solvers and very encouraging experimental results.

-\cite{HV-NBMM} raised the question of finding efficient combinatorial algorithms, with proven running times, for these models.
-We address this question by giving algorithms based on the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD).
-Additionally, we make the following conceptual contributions to the proposal of \cite{HV-NBMM} in order to set it on a more firm foundation:
+In this paper, we give fast algorithms with proven running times for the models of \cite{HV-NBMM} using the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD).
+Additionally, we make the following contributions:

-\begin{enumerate} \item We establish a connection between HZ and Nash-bargaining-based models via the celebrated Eisenberg-Gale convex program. \item Whereas HZ satisfies envy-freeness, due to the presence of demand constraints, the Nash-bargaining-based models do not.
-We rectify this to the extent possible by showing that these models satisfy proportionality. \item We define, for the first time, a model for non-bipartite matching markets under cardinal utilities.
-It is also Nash-bargaining-based and we solve it using CGD. \end{enumerate}
+\begin{enumerate} \item By \cite{TV24}, a linear one-sided Nash-bargaining-based matching market satisfies envy-freeness within factor two.
+We show that the other models satisfy approximate equal-share fairness, where the exact factor depends on the utility function being used in the particular model. \item We define a Nash-bargaining-based model for non-bipartite matching markets and give fast algorithms for it using conditional gradient descent. \end{enumerate}